winfield47/rpgax/README.md

 Welcome to rpgax!
 This is a text-based, rogue-like, dungeon-crawler RPG or something…

 ## What is rpgax?
-"rpgax" is short for "Role Playing Game ASCII"\n
+rpgax is short for "Role Playing Game ASCII"

-ASCII basically just means "text" (you can look it up), so "rpgax" kind of just means "text-based adventure".
+*ASCII* basically just means *text* <sub>just look it up</sub>, so "rpgax" kind of just means "text-based adventure".
 The name takes inspiration from the short-hand naming conventions when working with the Terminal that I've been learning about while going through my Software Development college classes.
 I really didn't have a name for the game when I first started making it, and now I just like the look of it.

 This game was made using C++, XCode, GitHub and VIM!

 ## Overview